EddieJosef/InceptionResNetV2-and-VGG19-neural-networks/README.md

 2. Download the pretrained weights for InceptionResNetV2 and VGG19 models.
 The weights can be obtained from the Keras documentation or the official GitHub repository.

-3. Open the Jupyter Notebook file corresponding to the desired model (either `inceptionresnetv2.ipynb` or `vgg19.ipynb`).
+3. Open the Jupyter Notebook
 4. Run the notebook cells sequentially to load the model, preprocess the test images, and make predictions.

 ## Test Images